ManonCoulee/ChromENVEE/README.md

-# ChromENVEE (Chromatin ENVironment and Enhancer Expression)
+# ChromENVEE: Chromatin ENVironment and Enhancer-dependent Expression

+ChromENVEE is a package developed to study chromatin states.

-This package implements functions to associate genes with enhancers, define the chromatin environment of the gene from genomic data (e.g., ChromHMM output or a bed file).
-Several visualization functions are available to summarize the distribution of chromatin states, characterize genes associated with enhancers and also estimate the chromatin environment of genes.
+This package implements functions to associate all the neighbouring genes to a list of enhancers and to define the chromatin environment of genes using chromatin states informations (e.g., ChromHMM output).
+Several visualization functions are available to summarize the distribution of chromatin states, characterize genes associated with enhancers and also assign chromatin environment to genes.

 ### Installation